 Key Characteristics of a Mature Hairline

-- The hairline has a nice, clean edge.
+The hairline has a well-defined edge.

 What Does a Mature Hairline Look Like?